South Korea to Bid for TPP Membership

 - Русский

 Seoul, Dec.
-13 (Jiji Press)--South Korea will begin procedures needed for its bid to join the Trans-Pacific Partnership free trade agreement, the country's economy and finance minister, Hong Nam-ki, said Monday.
+13 (Jiji Press)--South Korea will begin the procedures needed for its bid to join the Trans-Pacific Partnership free trade agreement, the government said Monday.

-Seoul will launch work to gain consensus among the public and necessary discussions about the country applying for TPP membership, Hong, also deputy prime minister, said at a meeting of relevant ministers.
+The government is expected to make an official application after the necessary internal procedures, including making a report to the National Assembly, move forward.

-The South Korean government is expected to make an official bid after advancing necessary internal procedures.
+South Korea will launch work to gain consensus among the public and necessary discussions about applying for TPP membership, Deputy Prime Minister and Economy and Finance Minister Hong Nam-ki told a meeting of relevant ministers.

-Seoul, out of consideration for Beijing, had previously distanced itself from the TPP, which it saw as a regime aimed at countering China.
+The road to joining the TPP framework, however, is expected to be arduous, as the move has been met with strong opposition from a domestic agricultural organization.
+South Korea will also need to mend its frayed relationship with Japan in order to join the TPP.

-In December 2020, however, South Korean President Moon Jae-in showed for the first time his nation's plan to consider joining the TPP, whose members include Japan.
-In September this year, China and Taiwan applied to become TPP members, pushing South Korea to accelerate its preparations for seeking membership of the trade pact.
+Out of consideration for Beijing, Seoul had previously distanced itself from the TPP, which it saw as aimed at countering China.
+South Korea relies heavily on China in external trade.

 [Copyright The Jiji Press, Ltd.]